roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-21 ****** byStoryTeller07© He examined the new trainee thoroughly.
+He examined the new trainee thoroughly.
 Once satisfied she had been set up for the machine, he stepped out of the cage, and locked the door behind him.
 A control panel was flipped open to make the settings live.
 Now all he had to do was let the machine take over.

   It had taken a long time to build the machinery.
 A gradual accumulation of experience and parts was needed, until he had a full working training machine.
 The hum of idle machinery was a pleasant background noise.
 In the dark cellar he waited for the machine to wake the trainee.